THE MUDDLE FAMILIES

 Walter and Eliza’s eldest child was Sally Muddle who was born at Poynings in Steyning registration district in Sussex, where her birth was registered during the 2nd quarter of 1867.
 In the census of 2 April 1871 Sally, at the age of 4, was living with her parents at Stonehouse Cottage in High Hurstwood, Sussex.
 Then in the census of 3 April 1881 Sally, now aged 14, was a live-in general domestic servant for the family of farmer John Moren at Little Grange in Lamberhurst, Kent.

-When she was 21 years old Sally married 22-year-old labourer Frank Eastland at All Saints Church in Danehill, Sussex on 1 September 1888.
+When she was 21 years old Sally married 22-year-old labourer Frank Eastland at the Parish Church of All Saints in Danehill, Sussex on 1 September 1888.
 Frank was the son of Thomas and Sarah Eastland, he had been born at Newick in Sussex and his birth registered during the 4th quarter of 1866.
-He was baptised at St Mary’s Church in Newick on 3 March 1867.
+He was baptised at the Parish Church of St Mary in Newick on 3 March 1867.

 Frank and Sally initially lived at Chelwood Gate in Danehill Parish where their first child was born in late 1888 soon after their marriage, who died in early 1889 when only 3 months old.
 In the census of 5 April 1891 Sally was a live-in general domestic servant to the family of teacher William Hosken at College Lane School House in East Grinstead, Sussex.
 It's not known where Frank was at this time and it seems that Frank and Sally were probably not living together for about four years as there is a gap in their children.

 Their next four children were born at Clerkenwell in London between 1893 and 1900.
-In the census of 31 March 1901 they were living at 11 Lowden Road in Edmonton, London with their three youngest children, and Frank was working as a bricklayer’s labourer.
-They had Frank’s brother, 29-year-old James Eastland, staying with them, and their eldest surviving child was staying with Sally’s parents.
+In the census of 31 March 1901 they were living at 11 Lowden Road in Edmonton, London with their three youngest children, and Frank was working as a bricklayer's labourer.
+They had Frank's brother, 29-year-old James Eastland, staying with them, and their eldest surviving child, son Frank, was staying with Sally's parents.
+This son died in Holborn registration district in London in early 1903 at the age of 10.
+In the census of 2 April 1911 they were living at 4 Chestnut Road in Horley, Surrey with their two youngest children and Frank was a fitter's labourer at a monotype engineers.

 Frank died at the age of 65, his death being registered in Reigate registration district in Surrey during the 3rd quarter of 1932.
 Eight years later Sally died at the age of 72, her death being registered in South-East Surrey registration district during the 1st quarter of 1940.

-Frank and Sally’s eldest child was Ellen Harriet Eastland who was born at Chelwood Gate in Danehill Parish, Sussex, and baptised at All Saints Church in Danehill on 17 December 1888.
-Ellen died at Chelwood Gate when only 3 months old, and she was buried in the Churchyard of All Saints in Danehill on 9 January 1889.
+Frank and Sally’s eldest child was Ellen Harriet Eastland who was born at Chelwood Gate in Danehill Parish, Sussex, and baptised at the Parish Church of All Saints in Danehill on 17 December 1888.
+Ellen died at Chelwood Gate when only 3 months old, and she was buried in the Churchyard of All Saints at Danehill on 9 January 1889.

 Fred and Alice had two children; the first was a son born in Kilndown during 1908.
 In the census of 2 April 1911 the were living in the Riseden Quarter of Kilndown with their young son and two of Alice's sons from her first marriage, 11-year-old Frederick John Wilmshurst and 9-year-old Edward Richard Wilmshurst, and Fred was working as a general labourer.
 When their second child, a daughter, was born in 1913 when they were still living at Riseden Quarter in Kilndown and Fred was still working as a general labourer.
 They were living at Riseden when their son started school in 1916 and still at Kilndown when he left school in late 1922.
 They probably moved from Kilndown to Tunbridge Wells in 1927 as this was the year their son Walter transferred from the Goudhurst branch of the Odd Fellows Friendly Society to the Tunbridge Wells Equitable Friendly Society.